Kevin Pillar Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in MLB.

-- The Mets have the 16th-ranked team ERA across all league pitching staffs (4.30).
+- The Mets have a 4.36 team ERA that ranks 17th among all MLB pitching staffs.

-- Peterson (1-3 with a 7.36 ERA and 30 strikeouts in 25 2/3 innings pitched) makes the start for the Mets, his sixth of the season.
+- Megill makes the start for the Mets, his sixth of the season.
+He is 3-1 with a 3.96 ERA and 19 strikeouts in 25 2/3 innings pitched.

-- The lefty last appeared in relief on Thursday, when he threw 2/3 innings against the Washington Nationals while giving up hits.
+- In his most recent outing on Sunday, April 23 against the San Francisco Giants, the right-hander went four innings, giving up four earned runs while surrendering six hits.

-- The 27-year-old has an ERA of 7.36, with 10.5 strikeouts per nine innings, in five games this season.
-Opponents are hitting .311 against him.
+- The 27-year-old has a 3.96 ERA and 6.8 strikeouts per nine innings across five games this season, while allowing a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.